davestewart/davestewart-content/content/blog/programming/msal-vue/index.md

 ### Services

-I like to separate state from logic, and keep the footprint of any dependencies as small as possible.
+I like to separate state from logic, and keep the footprint of dependencies within the app as small as possible.

 [Services](https://github.com/davestewart/msal-vue-demo/tree/main/src/services) are the right place to do this:

-- The [Auth](https://github.com/davestewart/msal-vue-demo/blob/main/src/services/auth.ts) service contains all interaction with MSAL and is called _only_ from auth [store](https://github.com/davestewart/msal-vue-demo/blob/main/src/stores/auth.ts#L14) and [Api](https://github.com/davestewart/msal-vue-demo/blob/main/src/services/api.ts#L21) service
+- The [Auth](https://github.com/davestewart/msal-vue-demo/blob/main/src/services/auth.ts) service encapsulates all MSAL interaction and is called _only_ from auth [store](https://github.com/davestewart/msal-vue-demo/blob/main/src/stores/auth.ts#L14) and [Api](https://github.com/davestewart/msal-vue-demo/blob/main/src/services/api.ts#L21) service
 - The [Api](https://github.com/davestewart/msal-vue-demo/blob/main/src/services/api.ts) service has a minimal fetch implementation that can be called from [anywhere](https://github.com/davestewart/msal-vue-demo/blob/main/src/stores/user.ts#L7)

 Note that the Auth service's only public members are: